 Since then Book has led the Irish to wins, lots of them.

-An undefeated regular season in 2018 in route to the College football playoff.
-2019 and an 11-2 final tally.
+An undefeated regular season in 2018 in route to the College Football Playoff.
+2019, an 11-2 final tally and another Bowl triumph.
 A double overtime win over #1 Clemson a few weeks ago, and at 9-0 in 2020, all things remain possible for Ian Book’s last Notre Dame team.